Summer Program in Cancer Research

 About the Program

 For ten weeks during the summer, SPCR students participate in hypothesis-driven, project-based investigations and attend a weekly lunch lecture series covering topics such as DNA structure and repair, epigenetics, stem cells, signal transduction and apoptosis, and emerging analytical techniques.
 Other activities include social events and tours of the MD Anderson Houston and Bastrop campuses.
 The program culminates in the SPCR Scientific Symposium, where interns give a 10-minute presentation describing their research results.
 It is not uncommon for students to make significant research contributions and to earn co-authorship on scientific abstracts and manuscripts.
-SPCR students receive a stipend of $5,000 for the 10 weeks.
+SPCR students receive a stipend of $6,000 for the 10 weeks.
+The 2018 program dates are June 4, 2018 through August 10, 2018.

 Application Deadline and Contact Information

-The SPCR is open to undergraduate students (U.S. citizens and permanent residents) pursuing a four-year degree in science, public health or mathematics and wishing to gain hands-on experience in research.
+Undergraduate students (U.S. citizens and permanent residents) who have completed at least one year of college-level courses, but not yet received a bachelor's degree (prior to the start of the program) are eligible to apply.
 Criteria used in selection of interns include college grades, personal statement, relevant laboratory experience, and letters of recommendation from faculty who can assess the applicant's potential for advanced training and success in biomedical research.
+Applicants interested in pursuing a biomedical research career who wish to gain hands-on research experience would most benefit from this program.

 If accepted by their home institution, students can make arrangements to obtain academic credit for participation in the SPCR.
 Letters confirming participation will be provided after successful completion of the program.